Decision pipeline

 • Web dashboardantisemitismo.kavnes.com.
 Live visualization with continental index, LIVE feed, filters and timeline.
 For general browsing.

 • Browsable archive/archive.
 Full-text search (FTS5) over the entire history, filters by country / type / severity / date range / verified, and CSV export of the results.
 For historical research or specific citations.
+For bulk downloads or the full historical dataset: contact first (micaela@kavnes.com).

 • Weekly email digest — Free subscription with double opt-in (from the home page).
 Arrives Fridays 9am ART with a brief editorial narrative, the week's top incidents ranked by credibility, and the updated continental index.
 No spam, one-click unsubscribe.